Skip to Content

 It's a 3-star resort located right on the private beachfront in the south of the island.
 Even at just three stars though, you'll feel like you've found a little slice of paradise on this idyllic tropical island.
 During the day you'll see giant lizards stalking the grounds while each morning we were treated to the sights and sounds of beautiful birds.
 We were lucky enough to spot both hornbills and eagles during our stay!

 Adang Resort features an outdoor pool looking out over the beach, so you can choose if you want to splash around in the ocean or swimming pool.
 There's an on-site restaurant, which provides delicious Thai meals and a bar/lounge.
 Breakfast is included in the rate.
-You can also organize to have an incredibly romantic dinner on the beach, with your own little pavilion surrounded by candles.
+You can also organize to have an incredibly romantic dinner on the beach, with your little pavilion surrounded by candles.

-The rooms are a mix of suites, bungalows and villas, either looking out over the water or the lush gardens.
+The rooms are a mix of suites, bungalows, and villas, either looking out over the water or the lush gardens.
 Adang Island Resort also offers lots of (free!) water sports gear for guests, so you can go snorkeling, stand-up paddleboarding, and kayaking from the private beach.
 You can even book island-hopping and snorkeling day trips or excursions to the surrounding islands.

 Prices at the Adang Island Resort start from $54 per night: